Wacom-Developer/sdk-for-ink-ios/samples/README.md

 # Tutorials

-The tutorials demonstrate how to use WILL SDK for iOS.
+The tutorials demonstrate how to use WILL SDK for ink for iOS.
 The tutorials are divided into parts, where each part describes the required steps for accomplishing a particular task.
 The following tutorials are provided: